 Work package 5 aims to deepen the analysis of drivers of crop diversification by mobilising the multi-level perspective theory, illustrating lock-in, path-dependency and transition pathways.

-The outcomes of existing studies on lock-in effects and transition pathways will be used to accompany the case studies in their analysis of specific barriers.
+The outcomes of existing studies on lock-in effects and transition pathways are being used to accompany the case studies in their analysis of specific barriers.

-An in-depth analysis of coordination modes between the actors involved in a supply chain and/or a territory will be carried out to identify possible strategies to remove bottlenecks/barriers and/or promote enablers, at the farm level (technology, skills, knowledge) and/or the value chain (logistics, contract arrangements, added value sharing, market development).
+An in-depth analysis of coordination modes between the actors involved in a supply chain and/or a territory is being carried out to identify possible strategies to remove bottlenecks/barriers and/or promote enablers, at the farm level (technology, skills, knowledge) and/or the value chain (logistics, contract arrangements, added value sharing, market development).

-Organisation and contract schemes with downstream value chain actors will be developed in order to support the development of innovative value chains.
+Organisation and contract schemes with downstream value chain actors are being developed in order to support the development of innovative value chains.

-Consumers’ willingness-to-pay for products resulting from crop diversification will be analysed across several Member States.
+Consumers’ willingness-to-pay for products resulting from crop diversification is being analysed across several Member States.

 - Philippe Baret, UCL, Work package leader